How to Grow Sweet Peas From Seed

-- Place your pots on a bright windowsill and let the seeds germinate.
+- Place your pots on a bright (but not hot) windowsill and let the seeds germinate.
 You should see shoots within 2 weeks or less.
 There is no need to water again until you see signs of germination.

 - When your sweet pea plant has reached about 4-6 inches in height, it's time to plant it outside.

 - Dig a hole for your sweet pea and add the well rotted manure - mix it in with your soil.
 Remove the sweet pea from the pot and plant in the ground at the base of your trellis or other support.